NATIVE UK SLUG SPECIES CONSIDERED A HORTICULTURAL PEST:

 The Spanish Slug (Arion vulgaris)

-In the early spring of 2012, Arion vulgaris, commonly known as the Spanish Slug, was identified in the UK by Dr Ian Bedford, Head of Entomology at the John Innes Centre, Norwich.
-He noticed an unusually high number of slugs in his garden in spring 2012 and noticed they were not just eating plants but other things too such as dog excrement and dead animals.
-It was first thought to be a species of slug called Arion Flagellus, commonly known as the Spanish Stealth slug which was first identified in the UK in 1945-1946.
-After some further research and collaboration with Dr Les Noble, University of Aberdeen, it was discovered it was an ‘invasion’ of the Spanish Slug and it is thought that the slugs entered the UK on imported salad leaves, bare root trees or potted plants.
+In the early spring of 2012 Dr Ian Bedford, Head of Entomology at the John Innes Centre, Norwich, noticed an unusually high number of slugs in his garden and observed they were not just eating plants but other things too such as dog excrement and dead animals.
+After some further research and collaboration with Dr Les Noble, University of Aberdeen, it was discovered that these were Spanish slugs, Arion vulgaris, and this was the first mass observation of this species within the UK.

 - Produce twice as many eggs as slugs native to the UK